 - Do you gamble alone for long periods?

-- Do you stay away from work or college to gamble?
+- Do you stay away from work to gamble?

 - Do you gamble to escape from a boring or unhappy life?

 - Are you reluctant to spend ‘gambling money’ on anything else?

 - Have you lost interest in your family, friends or pastimes due to gambling?

 - After losing, do you feel you must try to win back your losses as soon as possible?